Michael A. Taylor Player Props: Twins vs. Braves

 Michael A. Taylor At The Plate

-- Taylor has driven home a run in 16 games this season (23.9%), including more than one RBI in 9.0% of his games and producing three or more of his team's runs on two occasions..
+- In 23.5% of his games this season, Taylor has picked up at least one RBI.
+In six of those games (8.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 29.9% of his games this year, with more than one run scored in 4.5%.
+- He has scored in 20 games this season (29.4%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.